MahsaChoop/Lifecycle-Processes/README.md

 Full steps, code snippet, and expected outputs: see [data/README.md](data/README.md).

+Thanks a lot to Lien Bosmans for dveloping the [LienBosmans/pystackt](https://github.com/LienBosmans/pystackt).

 ## How to run `commitizen.ipynb`?

 1. Use Python 3.10+ and install dependencies: